-What are the Key Characteristics of Georgian Style?
+What are the Key Characteristics of a Georgian Style House?

 The Georgian era refers to the period from 1714 – the start of the reign of George I – to 1830, the end of the period of the reign of George IV.